-Viajando en Costa Rica Posted by sasha on Mar 21, 2019 in Travel
+Viajando en Costa Rica Posted by sasha on Mar 21, 2019 in Uncategorized

 I recently published a post about survival Spanish for traveling, which is full of useful words and phrases that will help you get by in Spanish-speaking countries.
 I actually just finished up a trip where I was able to put my survival Spanish to the test.
 Recientemente, viajé a Costa Rica (I recently traveled to Costa Rica).
 In this post, I’d like to share a bit about my experience viajando en Costa Rica (traveling in Costa Rica).

 Nuestro Viaje a Costa Rica

 Viajamos a Costa Rica por dos semanas y media (We traveled to Costa Rica for two and a half weeks).
 In that time, we visited San Jose, Uvita, Manuel Antonio, and La Fortuna.
 This gave us a nice mix, as we were able to spend time in la ciudad (the city), la playa (the beach), and las montañas (the mountains).
 For such a small country, Costa Rica really packs a punch!
 If you’re really motivated, it’s possible to see all three in just a few days.